composablesys/collabs/docs/src/quick_start.md

 To turn this into your own app, you'll need to replace the "App code" section in `src/main.ts`.
 By registering more interesting Collabs than CCounter, you can model your app's collaborative state in Collabs, whether it's a [shared whiteboard](https://collabs-demos.herokuapp.com/whiteboard/), [rich-text editor](https://collabs-demos.herokuapp.com/rich-text/), [recipe editor](https://github.com/mweidner037/fileshare-recipe-editor/), etc.

-Eventually, you'll outgrow this simple template's single, globally-accessible document.
-Luckily, the network and storage providers let you [work with many documents](./guide/providers.html#collabs-providers), and [@collabs/ws-server](https://www.npmjs.com/package/@collabs/ws-server) lets you setup basic server-side authentication and storage.
+Eventually, you'll outgrow the template's single, globally-accessible document.
+Luckily, the network and storage providers let you [work with many documents](./guide/providers.html#collabs-providers), and [@collabs/ws-server](https://www.npmjs.com/package/@collabs/ws-server) lets you set up basic server-side authentication and storage.
 You can also write [your own providers](./guide/providers.html#manual).

 The [Guide](./guide/) covers these topics and more.